About two years ago, an Ontario mother woke up to the unimaginable – she had found her 8-year-old son unresponsive at home.

 The mother has called for a public reporting of pharmacy medication errors.
 An error registry would regain confidence in the pharmacy system, increase transparency, and ensure accountability.
 Some outside of the pharmacy field feel it is simply fair access and I fully agree with them.

-Nova Scotia has already taken the lead on this and is the only province with legislation requiring a process for pharmacies to anonymously report errors.
+Nova Scotia has already taken the lead on this with legislation requiring a process for pharmacies to anonymously report errors.
 This is part of Safety-NET Rx, a quality improvement program that also works with stakeholders to improve reporting and learning from medication errors in Canadian community pharmacies.
 Currently, it is voluntary for the actual reporting of incidents, although uptake has been good in Nova Scotia.

 The case of the Ontario child is absolutely tragic.
 But the tragedy goes even further if nothing is learned from this or other similar incidents.
 Did many pharmacy owners respond to this story by sharing it with their teams and re-evaluating their own safety procedures to prevent a similar event?
 In conversations with colleagues and from independent experience it is clear to me that community pharmacy practice tends to be more reactive than proactive when it comes to error management.